Logging into Snowflake¶

 Enter your credentials (user login name and password) and click Log In.

 For more information about the tasks you can perform in the web interface, see Quick Tour of the Web Interface.

-SnowSQL is our next-generation command line client for connecting to Snowflake to execute SQL queries and perform all DDL and DML operations, including loading data into and unloading data out of database tables.
+SnowSQL is the command line client for connecting to Snowflake to execute SQL queries and perform all DDL and DML operations, including loading data into and unloading data out of database tables.

-After logging into the Snowflake web interface (see above), go to:
+After logging into the Snowflake web interface (see above for details), go to:

 In the Downloads dialog, click CLI Client (snowsql):

 In the dialog, click the download icon for your platform.
 The downloaded file is saved as:

 Run the installer for your platform: